The-OpenROAD-Project/OpenLane/docs/source/installation.rst

    sudo docker run hello-world

-Successful installation of Docker looks like this:
+A successful installation of Docker would print out something like this:

 .. code-block:: console